 Joining the temporary register

-I'm a pharmacist or pharmacy technician who voluntarily removed myself from our register, or decided not to renew my registration.
-Can I join the register so that I can practise during the outbreak of COVID-19?
+I'm a pharmacist or pharmacy technician who voluntarily removed myself from the register, or decided not to renew my registration.
+Can I join the register so that I can practise during the COVID-19 pandemic?

 In an emergency, we have powers under the Pharmacy Order 2010 to temporarily register fit, proper and suitably experienced people to act as pharmacists and pharmacy technicians to help protect public health.

 Read our policy on temporary registration arrangements [PDF 156 KB]

 The temporary register includes pharmacists and pharmacy technicians who have voluntarily removed themselves from the GPhC register or were removed for non-renewal in the last three years.

 You can email firstname.lastname@example.org if you would like to join the temporary register.